 UV water purification has been practiced for several decades.
-However, it took a long time for water purification to evolve.
+However, the evolution of water purification has taken time.

-The connection between water quality and health has been known since the beginning of time.
-Actually, clear water was considered as pure water.
+We have all known the link between water quality and health since the dawn of time.
+Indeed, clear water was considered clean water.

-The most ancient method of disinfection is boiling water.
+The oldest method of disinfection is to boil water.
 It is a “technology” used since humans could make fire!

-Romans, as an example, used wine to disinfect their water.
+The Romans, for example, used wine to disinfect their water.
 However, the origin of diseases have always been misinterpreted.
 Diseases were said to be a divine punishment or caused by polluted air.

 After the microscope discovery and the bacteria and micro-organisms identification in the 17th century, it took another 2 centuries to identify the activity of pathogenic micro-organisms.
 This is when disinfectants such as chlorine were introduced.